Hmm. Purr. Vroom. Modern engineering has made driving a car easier on the ears than ever.

 2. Brakes squealing, grinding or growling

 What it means: If you hear a squealing noise, your brake pads or shoes might be nearing the end of their service life and must be replaced.
 If they grind or growl, get your brakes checked out immediately.
 It could be a sign that pads are so worn that metal is touching metal—a serious problem that could affect braking efficiency.
+(Check out these 5 signs you need new brake pads.)

 3. A finger-snapping, popping or clicking sound when you turn